 PHIL 325 CHRISTIAN APOLOGETICS examines the historical, scientific and philosophical case for Christianity.
 The course explores the nature and purpose of apologetics, modernist and postmodernist approaches and examines both logical arguments and empirical evidences for the truth claims of Christianity.
-Prerequisite: PHIL 201 or consent of instructor.
 3 credits.